 1.4 million people attend hospital each year in the UK after a head injury.
 Around 80% of head injuries are categorised as mild and the recovery time is fairly quick.
 However, in some circumstances, these injuries may result in a significant impact on the injured person’s life.
-Head injuries vary from person to person, but some of the more common injuries include:

 A concussion is classified as a mild traumatic brain injury and can cause both short and long-term problems.
 Often these injuries are not picked up on MRI or CT scans, which can lead to confusion over the diagnosis of a brain injury.